 Knee-to-knee examination: A preferred alternative to dental chairs, this procedure has the dentist sitting knee-to-knee opposite the parent or guardian with the child lying across their laps.
 With the child’s head in the parent’s lap, the parent learns how to brush the child’s teeth, while the dentist provides information and encouragement.
 Then the child’s position is reversed so the dentist can complete the examination.
 Read a step-by-step description of the Knee-to-Knee technique.

 Fluoride Varnish is a coating that is painted on baby teeth to prevent new cavities and stop those that have already started.
 It slowly soaks into teeth, making them harder and reducing surface decay by 50 to 70 percent.
-Up to three applications per year can be billed to Medicaid-ABCD by the dental practice.
+Up to three applications per year can be billed to Apple Health -ABCD by the dental practice.